 • Solo professionals whose time is scarce.
 Twenty hours a year is half a workweek.
 Very few SaaS bills justify half a workweek of sysadmin, even at consultant rates.

 • People who want to "replace Gmail."
 Self-hosting email is its own category of suffering in 2026.
 Deliverability to Gmail and Outlook from a fresh VPS IP is awful.
-Use Proton or Fastmail instead; put your energy elsewhere.
+Use Proton or Fastmail.
+Spend the energy elsewhere.

 The sane hybrid most people land on